Throne of Solomon: Hebrew Bible

 The term "throne" is used both literally and metonymically in the Hebrew Bible.

 As a symbol for kingship, the throne is seen as belonging to David, or to God Himself.
 In 1 Kings 1:37 Benaiah's blessing to Solomon was "may the LORD... make his throne greater than the throne of my lord king David"; while in 1 Chronicles 29:23 we are told "Solomon sat on the throne of the LORD as king".

 According to I Kings 7:7, Solomon's throne was placed in the Porch of Judgment, being actually an audience chamber where the king sat in judgment.
 Its floors were paved with cedar wood.
 In the Aramaic translation it is described as being an anteroom or vestibule, called "porch of the pillars."

 Judaism

+Among the treasures which Asa took from Zerah the Ethiopian, and which Zerah had taken from Shishak (II Chronicles 12:9, compare 16:2), there was also the marvelous throne of Solomon upon which all the kings of Judah subsequently sat; while the other great treasures were given by Asa to the king of Syria to obtain his alliance; then they were taken again by the Ammonites, to be recaptured by Jehoshaphat; then they fell into the hands of Sennacherib, from whom Hezekiah recovered them, and at the capture of Jerusalem they came into the hands of the Babylonians; A Jewish tradition holds that the throne was removed to Babylon, then Ahasuerus sat on the throne of Solomon. then into those of the Persians, and afterward of the Macedonians, and finally of the Romans, who kept them at Rome.